adeanam/React-JS-Developer---Ade-/README.md

 The application implements basic error handling for scenarios such as:

 * **Error failed fetch API:** Displaying user-friendly messages for failed data fetches through notification.
+* **Error username not found:** Displaying message below search bar after searching if username is not found.

 ## UX Practices